3 rescues, 7 swimmers in 4 hours

 “All were helped off the reef and onto the cliffline by beachgoers where rescue personnel met with them and escorted to shore,” GFD stated.

-One of the women, 46, was transported to Guam Memorial Hospital with minor injuries, GFD stated.
+One of the women, 46, was taken to Guam Memorial Hospital with minor injuries, GFD stated.
 The others refused medical attention.

 Safety reminder